-For a long time, many of South London’s neighbourhoods had something of a bad name, but this part of the capital has been heavily regenerated in recent years, and now has something for all backgrounds and budgets.
+For a long time, many of South London’s neighbourhoods had something of a bad name.
+But, this part of the capital has been heavily regenerated in recent years, and now has something for all backgrounds and budgets.
 It’s got transport links to write home about, with central big-hitters such as London Bridge and Victoria within easy reach, plus Gatwick Airport nearby.
 And thanks to its good connections and recent makeovers, it’s blossomed to become the capital’s residential destination du jour.
+Read on to discover developments that are rated the best places to live in South London.
+In addition, read reviews from residents who own or rent in South London.

 South London regenerations